 Internationally, Mr. Smith has performed in Germany, Ireland, Canada, Mexico, and the Dominican Republic with orchestras and chamber ensembles alike.
 In the chamber music realm, Tim was a founding member of the Second City Brass Quintet, as well as the CT3 Trombone Quartet, winners of the 2005 ITA International Trombone Quartet Competition.
 Additionally, he has performed with the Bach Week of Evanston festival, International Contemporary Ensemble, Great Lakes Trombone Choir, and Buffalo Chamber Players.
 He is also a member of the chamber group Tres Bone, a trombone trio based out of Maryland.

 Timothy actively advocates for new music featuring the trombone, and was instrumental in commissioning Eric Ewazen’s “Triple Concerto for Trombones and Orchestra”, which was premiered in November 2012 by the Buffalo Philharmonic Orchestra, under the directorship of JoAnn Falletta, and subsequently recorded and released on the Beau Fleuve record label.
 Mr. Smith also led two consortiums for the commissioning of new works: Rob Deemer’s “Iron, Steel, Rust” for soloist on Alto, Tenor, and Bass Trombones with trombone ensemble accompaniment, and Philip Wharton’s “Sonata for Alto Trombone and Piano”.
-Most recently, Tim is leading a consortium of 12 junior high bands to commission Viet Cuong to write a new work for trombone and band, to be premiered in spring 2018.
+Most recently, Tim led a consortium of 11 junior high bands to commission Viet Cuong to write a new work for trombone and young band, to be premiered in spring 2018.
 Furthermore, Timothy created and coordinates the Richard Myers Memorial Trombone Trio Composition Contest, designed to both honor the late Richard “Dick” Myers and provide a wealth of new, original music for trombone trio.

 Timothy studied with Dr. Harold Reynolds at Ithaca College, and following graduation in 2003, went on to complete his Master’s studies with Michael Mulcahy and Charlie Vernon at Northwestern University.
 Some of Mr. Smith’s additional teachers include Nitzan Haroz, Mark Fisher, Royce Landon, and Randy Hawes.
 Tim can be heard on recordings with the Buffalo Philharmonic, Cincinnati Symphony, Music of the Baroque, Northwestern University’s Symphonic Wind Ensemble, and for Fisher-Price.
 Mr. Smith is an S.E.
 Shires Company Artist.